CandiceChuDVM/CandiceChuDVM.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Dr. Candice P. Chu is a veterinary clinical pathologist and an Assistant Professor at [Texas A&M University](https://www.tamu.edu/index.html).
-She earned her DVM from [National Taiwan University](https://www.ntu.edu.tw/english/), followed by a PhD in veterinary pathology and clinical pathology residency training at Texas A&M. Before her current role, she served as an Assistant Professor of Clinical Pathology at the [University of Pennsylvania](https://www.upenn.edu/).
+Dr. Candice P. Chu earned her DVM from [National Taiwan University](https://www.ntu.edu.tw/english/), followed by a PhD in veterinary pathology and clinical pathology residency training at [Texas A&M College of Veterinary Medicine & Biomedical Sciences](https://vetmed.tamu.edu/).
+Before her current role, she served as an Assistant Professor of Clinical Pathology at the [University of Pennsylvania](https://www.upenn.edu/).

 Her research applies artificial intelligence, machine learning, and genomic technologies to improve diagnostic precision and develop non-invasive tools for conditions like acute pancreatitis and glomerular diseases in dogs.
 Her work integrates data science and pathology to enhance veterinary diagnostics and education, with a focus on one-health solutions connecting animal and human health.